tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 #> 6     2 -0.0263  0.75
 ```

-One note of caution: name the output columns in a function like this is a surprisingly complex task, we're not yet sure what the best approach expect.
-Expect to here more about this as we continue to think about and experiment with it.
+One note of caution: naming the output columns in a function like this is a surprisingly complex task, we're not yet sure what the best approach is.
+Expect to hear more about this as we continue to think about and experiment with it.

-## Data frame columns
+## Data-frame columns

 We've been careful not to name the result of `quibble()` in the code above.
-That's because we leave the name off, the data frame result is automatically **unpacked** so each column returned by `quibble()` becomes a column in the result.
+That's because when we leave the name off, the data frame result is automatically **unpacked** so each column returned by `quibble()` becomes a column in the result.
 What happens if we name the output?

 ```r